ACEL Official Rules

 1.5.
 All rules voted on and accepted by the Executive Board are to be included in the Standing Rules of the particular sport involved.
 If any particular situation is not covered in the ACEL Standing Rules, but is covered by the current NFHS (National Federation of State High School Associations) rules, the ACEL Executive Director/Executive Board may choose to apply NFHS rules.

 1.6.
 Opening dates, closing dates, playoff dates, and championship dates shall be determined by the ACEL Sports Executive Director/Executive Board.

 2. Qualifications for Member School or Association Participation in the ACEL

 2.1.
 All participating schools or associations must be approved by the ACEL Executive Board.

 2.2.
 All participating schools or associations are admitted to the ACEL with a one-year assessment period dependent on their performance and adherence to the ACEL mission/purpose and standing rules, and may be admitted to the league on a continuing basis thereafter.

 2.3.
 The purpose/mission of the ACEL:

 2.4.
-All fines and fees must be paid before your school will be able to participate in the next sports season.
+All fines and fees must be paid before an organization may participate in the next sport season.

 2.7.
 All athletes participating in ACEL contests are required to be covered by accident insurance.